 Wall: Akusto Wall

 The recommendation is for this particular activity and space, based on a comparison between Ecophon products.
 The scale applied ranges from 1 to 5, where 5 is the highest score.
-For indoor air quality, 5 equates to compliance with French VOC A+ and California Emission Regulation standard, and 4 equates to French VOC A and M1 (The Finnish Emission Classification of Building Material).
 The gamma surface should be used for the speech-reflecting zone.